bionic (8) in.telnetd.8.gz

 DESCRIPTION

-The telnetd program is a server which supports the DARPA telnet interactive communication
+The telnetd command is a server which supports the DARPA standard TELNET virtual terminal protocol.

-protocol.
-Telnetd is normally invoked by the internet server (see inetd(8)) for requests to
+Telnetd is normally invoked by the internet server (see inetd(8)) for requests to connect to the TELNET

 debug Turns on authentication debugging code.

-If no or insufficient authentication information is provided, then the
+insufficient authentication information is provided, then the login(1) program will

 -D debugmode

 This option may be used for debugging purposes.
-It allows telnetd to print out
+This allows telnetd to print out debugging

-debugging information to the connection, allowing the user to see what telnetd
+information to the connection, allowing the user to see what telnetd is doing.
+There are

 netdata Displays the data stream received by telnetd.